tvick90/counterbalance-public-api-docs/docs/Getting-Started.md

 ## Making Requests
 The API is crafted around REST and the REST architectural style to provide developers with a stateless and language ­agnostic interface.

-The API host is `https://api.counterbalance.io/v1/`
+The root API host is `https://api.counterbalance.io/`

 > _**Note** The API is only available via HTTPS_